Rewritten: January, 2020

-I use a debit card to withdraw cash in the local currency at the airport ATM, then stop at a currency exchange counter on my way out of town to change any remaining funds to U.S. dollars, or the currency of my choice.
+When possible, I use a debit card to withdraw cash in the local currency at the airport ATM, then stop at a currency exchange counter on my way out of town to change any remaining funds to the currency of my choice.
 If I’m flying from Seoul to Shanghai, for instance, I might change remaining won to yuan.

 Please interrogate your financial institution about the fitness of your current suite of cards for international travel.
 You don’t want to discover their inadequacies halfway around the globe.

-I swapped my debit and credit cards for cards with pins, for reasons explained at:
+I swapped my battery of ‘swipe’ debit and credit cards for cards with chips when I first contemplated travel abroad.

 Card issuers vary, but most will want to be informed in advance of international travel.